kinshuk4/daily-coding-problem-solutions/prob501_550/README.md

 For example, given the input string `racecarannakayak`, return `["racecar", "anna", "kayak"]`.

 Given the input string `abc`, return `["a", "b", "c"]`.

+530 (Easy)

+This problem was asked by Google.

+The edit distance between two strings refers to the minimum number of character insertions, deletions, and substitutions required to change one string to the other.
+For example, the edit distance between “kitten” and “sitting” is three: substitute the “k” for “s”, substitute the “e” for “i”, and append a “g”.

+Given two strings, compute the edit distance between them.